Turkish television drama: Latin America

 Turkish dramas have become popular in Latin America after being dubbed into Spanish and Portuguese.
 Due to the popularity, new Turkish shows continue to be dubbed into Spanish and Portuguese.
 In 2017, 25% of the biggest 7 Turkish exporting companies' business came from Latin America.

 The popularity of Turkish shows in Latin America has been credited to multiple factors.
 Burhan Gün, the president of the Turkish TV and Cinema Producers Guild, has stated that one reason is that Latin Americans and Turkish people can often look similar to each other.
 Gün has also expressed that Turkish shows portray storylines relating to migration patterns that are similar in many developing nations.
 Many shows portray plots about moving from rural areas to cities, and the challenges that come with this transition.

-ATV has sold rights to air the series, Hercai, in various international markets, including most of Latin America and the United States through Telemundo, which premiered on 22 June 2021.
-Exathlon is a physical challenge reality show from Turkey that has inspired local versions of the show to be created in Latin America.
-Brazil and Mexico have each created their own version of the show, Exathlon Brazil and Exatlón México.
+ATV has sold rights to air the series Hercai in various international markets, including most of Latin America and the United States through Telemundo, which premiered on 22 June 2021.
+Exathlon, a physical challenge reality franchise created by Turkish company Acun Medya and first aired in Brazil, has inspired local versions of the show to be created in Latin America, such as Exatlón México in Mexico.

-In 2020, Taner Ölmez, the lead actor of Miracle Doctor, won the "Best Foreign Actor" award at the Produ Awards, one of the most important awards of the television industry in Latin America.
+In 2020, Taner Ölmez, the lead actor of Mucize Doktor, won the "Best Foreign Actor" award at the Produ Awards, one of the most important awards of the television industry in Latin America.
 "Bir Zamanlar Çukurova" was announced as the "Best Foreign Series" and received one of the biggest awards at the Produ Awards.
 Vahide Perçin won the grand prize in the "Best Foreign Actress" category.

-HBO opened a Turkish series category on its digital platform in Latin America.
-For this category, they agreed with Madd Entertainment from Turkey for 3 years; put 10 Turkish TV series in its catalog.
-Mucize Doktor became the most watched TV series on HBO Max as of October 2021.
-Sen Cal Kapimi ranked second in the Top 10 list on HBOMAXLA.
+HBO has launched a category for Turkish series on its digital platform in Latin America.
+To create this category, they signed a three-year agreement with Madd Entertainment, adding ten Turkish TV series to their catalogue.
+As of October 2021, Mucize Doktor was the most-watched series on HBO Max.
+Sen Çal Kapımı ranked second in the Top 10 list on HBOMAXLA.
 It ranked first in Chile, Uruguay and Colombia, and third in Mexico and Argentina.

 Chile

-In Chile, the most popular Turkish show is Binbir Gece, as it was the most watched show in 2014.
-The television channel "Mega", which started to show Turkish series for the first time in Chile, was saved from bankruptcy, thanks to the Turkish TV series Binbir Gece.
-Turkish TV series Sıla, which is broadcast in Chile, received as high a rating as the Copa America qualifying match between Brazil and Chile.
+In Chile, the most watched Turkish show in 2014 was Binbir Gece.
+According to a report by the German public broadcasting network ARD, Mega, the first Chilean channel to broadcast Turkish TV series, was saved from bankruptcy thanks to Binbir Gece.
+Sıla received ratings comparable to those for the Copa América qualifying match between Brazil and Chile.

 Brazil

-The first Turkish TV series broadcast in Brazil was Binbir Gece on Band TV.
-Then Fatmagül and Sıla aired.
-"Sıla" had the best first week rating of Turkish soap operas in Band.
-HBO Max Brasil launched its first Turkish soap opera, Sen Çal Kapımı, in the Brazilian catalog and the title won over subscribers, ranking 1st among the most watched productions on streaming.
+Binbir Gece was the first Turkish TV series to be broadcast in Brazil, where it aired on TV Band in 2015.
+Then Fatmagül'ün Suçu Ne and Sıla aired.
+Sıla had the best first week rating of Turkish soap operas on TV Band.
+HBO Max Brasil added the Turkish soap opera Sen Çal Kapımı to its Brazilian catalog, where it quickly became one of the most-watched shows.